rackerlabs/support-how-to/content/rackconnect/getting-started-with-the-rackconnect-v30-api.md

 Your authentication token ID is sent within an `X-Auth-Token` header in your API calls.
-Details about obtaining your authentication token ID are located in the [Quickstart Guide](https://developer.rackspace.com/docs/cloud-identity/v2/developer-guide/#document-quickstart-guide) section of the Cloud Identity API 2.0 documentation.
+Details about obtaining your authentication token ID are located in the [Quickstart Guide](https://developer.rackspace.com/docs/cloud-identity/v2/developer-guide/#document-quickstart-guide) section of the Rackspace Identity API 2.0 documentation.

 You can use either one of the following combinations of credentials to obtain your authentication token ID: